Donald MacLaren: Early life

+First World War

 In 1916 the family gave up the trading post to help in the war effort.
 MacLaren's father was not allowed to join the army so he got a job with the Imperial Munitions Board.
-His sons did enlist - Donald joining the Royal Flying Corps.
+His sons did enlist – Donald joining the Royal Flying Corps.
 He did his initial training at 90 Central Training School at Armour Heights and then at Camp Borden in Ontario, then finally received further training in England at No. 43 Training School, Ternhill.
 He was then transferred into No. 34 Training School for final fighter orientation on the Bristol Scout and Sopwith Camel, completing 9 hours solo on the Camel.
 On 23 November 1917 he was sent to France where he joined No. 46 Squadron.
 His first air combat was in February 1918, where MacLaren successfully shot down a German fighter 'out of control'.

 He was awarded the Military Cross for a sortie on 21 March 1918 in which he helped destroy a railway gun with his bombs, then shot down a balloon and two German LVG two-seaters.
 In September he was awarded the Distinguished Flying Cross.
 When the squadron commander was killed in a crash later in the year MacLaren was given command.

 In late October MacLaren, who had escaped injury in combat, broke his leg during a friendly wrestling match with another member of his squadron.
 He was sent back to England on 6 November and was in the hospital when the Armistice was announced.
 He was awarded the Distinguished Service Order for his leadership of the squadron in the last months of the war.

-MacLaren finished the war with a Military Cross and bar, a Distinguished Flying Cross and the DSO.
+MacLaren finished the war with a Military Cross and Bar, a Distinguished Flying Cross and the Distinguished Service Order.
 He was also awarded the French Legion of Honour and Croix de guerre.
 MacLaren claimed 1 aircraft shared captured, 5 (and 1 shared) balloons destroyed, 15 (and 6 shared) aircraft destroyed, and 18 (and 8 shared) aircraft 'down out of control'.
-This was despite the fact that his first dogfight wasn't until February 1918 and that he scored all his victories in only nine months.
+This was despite the fact that his first dogfight was not until February 1918 and that he scored all his victories in only nine months.
 Among others, he probably shot down ace Mieczysław Garsztka on 2 October 1918 (shared with James Leith and Cyril Sawyer).

 Bronze bust of Major Donald Roderick MacLaren at Vancouver International Airport Domestic Arrivals.

-When he left hospital he was attached to the newly formed Royal Canadian Air Force and was in command of the Canadian pilots in England as they were transferred to the new air force.
-Under Maclaren's watch, 112 aircraft were granted by the British Air Ministry to form the nucleus of the RCAF.
-He returned to Canada on leave in late 1919 when he married Verna Harrison of Calgary.
-He returned to England in February 1920 but resigned from the RCAF later that year.
+During his recovery, Donald MacLaren was attached to the newly formed Royal Canadian Air Force and oversaw Canadian pilots in England as they were transferred into the new organization.
+During this period, the British Air Ministry allocated 112 aircraft to help establish the foundation of the RCAF.
+MacLaren returned to Canada on leave in late 1919, where he married Verna Harrison of Calgary.
+He went back to England in February 1920 but resigned from the RCAF later that year.